teresapaa/masters-thesis/README.md

 	- GPU-v1: a naive cuda implementation distributing each state i for one thread to process
 	- GPU-v2: an advandced implementation using parallel reduction and multiple kernels, distributing each state i to a block of threads to process

+neoclassical-rl
+- rl-solution: solving the problem using reinforcement learning

 Compiling and running: